 Right in the heart of the CBD, accessible via George street on one side and Pitt street on the other, the hotel is ideally placed for shopping, sightseeing and transport links.
-The heritage Queen Victoria Building is across the road, it’s an easy 20-minute walk to Circular Quay, and major department stores David Jones, Myer and Westfield Sydney are just blocks away.
 A cab or ride share will get you to Sydney Airport in about 20 minutes.

 All 587 rooms and suites were redesigned and relaunched in early 2021 and the result is a clean, contemporary aesthetic.
 There are smart TVs, cloud-like beds and elegant furnishings you’d expect from the brand but wood paneling, a neutral colour palette and space-maximising layouts make each space feel homey and comfortable for a single night or longer stay.
 The new family room category offers two adjoining rooms for those travelling with kids or friends, while corner rooms have an extra window and boast the most expansive views of the city skyline.